 In Semesters 3 & 4 the students receive instruction in fundamentals of textile processing and apparel manufacture, together with a module in computer programming and a number of mathematics and general engineering modules.Semester 5 builds on the foundation already laid, with aspects of management and quality control being taught as well.
 It is at this point that students begin to specialise in their chosen stream.
-At present the two streams available are Textile Process Engineering and Apparel Production Engineering.
-A number of focus areas and minors are in the pipline, and are to be finalised.

 Students undergo a 6-month industrial placement, where they gain practical experience in a leading textile or garment manufacturing concern.
-Following this is a short semester 6 (semester 6), where students take a fewer number of course modules and two modules in humanities related areas.
+Following this is a short semester 6 (semester 6), where students take a fewer number of course modules.